 “There’s not as much water flowing through the pipes, which makes them corrode faster,” says Mack.

 Potentially deadly health impact

-According to the Centers for Disease Control and Prevention (CDC), “lead exposure can affect nearly every system in the body.”
+According to the Centers for Disease Control and Prevention (CDC), “ can affect nearly every system in the body.”

 Lead-filled water affects everyone exposed to it, but the effects are exacerbated in children, the elderly, and pregnant women.

 According to the National Institutes of Environmental Health Sciences, the effects of lead in children can include behavioral and attention-related issues, delayed puberty, impaired hearing, stunted growth, and decreased cognitive ability, IQ, and academic achievement.

 In adults, health effects can include hypertension, nerve disorders including tremors and other disorders of the central nervous system, decreased kidney function, and fertility problems.